Mayakkam Enna: Critical response

 The film received positive reviews from critics and audience.

 CNN-IBN wrote that Selvaraghavan had "succeeded in presenting a sensitive and engaging movie".
 The Times of India gave 3.5 out of 5, citing: "...with Mayakkam Enna he [Dhanush] proves why he is one of the best actors around".
-Deccan Chronicle gave 3.5 out of 5 and stated that it had a "fresh appeal and is straight from the heart without any clichéd frills".
-The New Indian Express wrote: "A sensitively crafted screenplay, deft narration, stunning vignettes and montages, and a brilliant performance by the lead pair, makes Mayakkam Enna a fascinating watch".
+Anupama Subramanian of Deccan Chronicle gave 3.5 out of 5 and stated that it had a "fresh appeal and is straight from the heart without any clichéd frills".
+Malini Mannath of The New Indian Express wrote: "A sensitively crafted screenplay, deft narration, stunning vignettes and montages, and a brilliant performance by the lead pair, makes Mayakkam Enna a fascinating watch".
 Deccan Herald wrote that it was "entertaining and worth a watch".

 NDTV stated it was a film "with soul and worth a watch".
 In regard to Dhanush's performance, it wrote: "His myriad emotions elevate the movie to a great extent".
-The review in The Hindu says: "Selvaraghavan knows where his potential lies and has tapped it suitably."
-Pavithra Srinivasan of Rediff gave the film 3 out of 5 and wrote: "[It] has a brilliant first half but the film looses the steam in the second half".
+Malathi Rangarajan of The Hindu, stated: "Selvaraghavan knows where his potential lies and has tapped it suitably."
+Pavithra Srinivasan of Rediff gave the film 3 out of 5 and wrote: "[It] has a brilliant first half but the film loses the steam in the second half".
 Sify claimed: "Simplistic story with a hard hitting impact, Mayakkam Enna will stay with you".
-Behindwoods rated 3.5/5 and called it "emotionally rich" and an "inebriating experience by itself".
-Indiaglitz cited that it does "mesmerize you and you will definitely consider watching this film more than once".
-Oneindia wrote that it was a "treat for youngsters".